-If nutritionists and trichologists are to be believed, your daily haircare regime should start at the breakfast table and not in the bathroom.
-That’s because hair, like skin, needs to be nurtured from the inside in order to look its best.
-Here is an expert-approved list of foods that will help you achieve happy, healthy, heavenly hair.
-So, stock up the pantry and get ready to say goodbye to dull, drab strands…!
+So, here is an expert-approved list of foods that will help you achieve happy, healthy, heavenly hair.
+Stock up the pantry and get ready to say goodbye to dull, drab strands…!

 Healthy hair needs vitamin A… lots of it.
 And the best natural source of vitamin A are carrots, followed by kale, asparagus and pumpkin.
 All these vegetables not only nourish your hair and skin (remember, healthy scalp = soft, supple hair), they also prevent dandruff.
 Salad, anyone?

 When it comes to beauty foods, it’s hard to beat salmon, which is loaded with vitamin B-12, iron and Omega-3 fatty acids.
 The latter are crucial for scalp health, and a deficiency can lead to dull, brittle strands.
 Other good options?
 Mackerel, sardines and herring.

 Healthy hair menu: Citrus fruits

 Glossy hair needs optimum levels of sebum – an oily substance in your follicles that acts as a natural conditioner.
 Fruits high in vitamin C help your body to produce sebum, so load up on those strawberries, oranges and grapefruits.

 Popeye didn’t eat all that spinach for healthy hair but he could well have.
 It’s another great source for that much-coveted sebum, while also packing in powerful punches of iron and calcium for hair health.